WildernessLabs/Clima/Docs/Clima.Pro/Assembly_Instructions/Weather_Sensors/readme.md

 ![](clima_tubes.jpg)

-Next, one of the tube ends have has a small rounded gap and a whole right below it.
-In that end, place the sensor support for the windvane and anemometer.
+Next, one of the tube ends has a small rounded gap and a hole right below it.
+In that end, place the sensor support for the wind vane and anemometer.
 Use one of the long screws and bolts to fix the support to the tube.

 ![](clima_support.jpg)